jeffbowman/ansible-dev-provision/README.md

   on the host (N.B. $HOME won't work, you need to replace that with your actual path to your .m2 directory.
 On Linux machines this is
   $HOME, on Windows it may be somewhere else).
-  - `config.vm.synced_folder "/$HOME/.m2/repository", "/home/vagrant/.m2/repository", owner: "vagrant", group: "users"`
+  - `config.vm.synced_folder "$HOME/.m2/repository", "/home/vagrant/.m2/repository", owner: "vagrant", group: "users"`
 * Optionally, mount the "/vagrant" directory as "/home/vagrant/git" in the vm.
+This is just a convenience tip, since you normally login to `/home/vagrant`, doing this means your codebase would be contained within your `$HOME` directory.
+It is intended that your source code for your project lives outside the box and is mounted within.
+This is to provide the security that if you corrupt your box or run `vagrant destroy` you still have your source on the host hard drive.
 (N.B. /path/to/Vagrantfile is simply the full path to where you ran the `vagrant init` command from the first step above.
 It should be a directory *not* a full path to the Vagrantfile itself.
 This is just to help you understand which path to use... it is the one where the Vagrantfile lives.
 Hopefully that is clear.)
   - `config.vm.synced_folder "/path/to/Vagrantfile" "/home/vagrant/git"`
 * Use the following configuration in the Vagrantfile:
   - `vb.gui = true`